LibraryCarpentry/lc-python-intro/episodes/libraries.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-`df` is a common variable name that you'll encounter in Pandas tutorials online, but in practice it's often better to use more meaningful variable names.
+`df` is a common variable name that you'll encounter in pandas tutorials online, but in practice it's often better to use more meaningful variable names.
 Since we have twelve different CSVs to work with, for example, we might want to add the year to the variable name to differentiate between the datasets.

 Also, as seen above, the output when you print a dataframe in Jupyter isn't very easy to read.
 We can use `.head()` to look at just the first few rows in our dataframe formatted in a more convenient way for our Notebook.